 The 2015 workshop focused on sexual and reproductive health.
 This three-week program yielded four health-oriented board game prototypes, co-created with participating youth and adult game designers.
 These games focused on issues of unplanned pregnancy, sexually transmitted infections, childhood obesity, and achievement of educational goals.
 This workshop represents the first step of a five-year study about health education and games.

 The 2016 workshop focused on health issues related to alcohol and drugs.
 This four-week program yielded three board game prototypes.
 These games focused on community policing, marijuana use, and the effects of drugs and alcohol on the everyday life of adolescents.

 The 2017 workshop invited students to play games created in previous HHA workshops.
 These students rewrote rules for clarity and playtested updated versions of each of the games.
 Game Changer Chicago designers collected their feedback to inform further game development over the course of the year.

 In 2017-2018, the Game Changer Chicago team is also collaborating with the Center for College Access and Success (CCAS) to recruit educators to form the Hexacago Advisory Group.
 GEAR UP educators participated in a group discussion to provide feedback, and brainstorm ways games might be used in their classrooms.
 In theses sessions, participants have described the challenges of integrating games in the classroom, including lack of access to technology and increased focus on testing and test scores.
 They have also described the positive aspects of games including the development of social-emotional skills and the production of safe play spaces.

-A detailed overview of the earlier summer program.
+An overview of the first summer program.

 An announcement about the NIH grant award that supported Hexacago Health Academy.